shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-viewability-rates-for-guaranteed-views.md

 ---

-# Microsoft Invest - understanding viewability rates for guaranteed views
+# Microsoft Invest - Understanding viewability rates for guaranteed views

 While the buyer is only charged for viewable inventory with Guaranteed Views, line item reporting will not show a 100% viewable rate.
 When